rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 |----------------|-----------------|
 |![image](https://github.com/user-attachments/assets/51f1c645-8751-47f9-b326-e2db49fceaac)| ![image](https://github.com/user-attachments/assets/6909c590-a237-4126-a3c7-07215fc58d08)|

-The runtime graphs show that both scalar (NoVec) and vectorized (Vec) executions scale linearly with problem size, but SIMD achieves much lower runtimes, often an order of magnitude faster, when the data fits in cache.
-For small sizes, vectorized kernels clearly outperform scalar ones, but as the working set exceeds L2 and L3 caches, the gap narrows since memory bandwidth dominates performance.
-Among the kernels, Elementwise tends to rise more steeply at larger sizes, while SAXPY and Stencil maintain relatively closer performance.
-Overall, vectorization drastically reduces runtime for compute-bound, cache-resident workloads, but its advantage diminishes once the problem size becomes memory-bound.
+The runtime graphs compare scalar (NoVec) and vectorized (Vec) execution.
+Both scale almost linearly with problem size.
+SIMD runs are much faster, especially when the data fits in cache.
+For small workloads, vectorized kernels are about an order of magnitude faster.

+As the data grows past L2 and L3 cache, runtimes for both versions increase at a similar rate.
+The gap between scalar and SIMD becomes smaller because memory bandwidth limits performance.

+Among the kernels, Elementwise runtime rises more steeply at large sizes.
+SAXPY and Stencil stay closer to each other.
+This shows that Elementwise is more memory-bound, while the others maintain better efficiency.

+Overall, vectorization cuts runtime greatly for compute-bound, cache-resident cases.
+The benefit drops once memory access becomes the main bottleneck.

 ---